-- (1) A hotel, motel, inn, resort, guest house or bed and breakfast establishment, regardless of size. - (2) A building, other than one listed under paragraph (1), which is held out by any means, including advertising, license, registration with an innkeepers' group, convention listing association, travel publication or similar association or with a government agency, as being available to provide overnight lodging or use of facility space for consideration to persons seeking temporary accommodation.

-- A place which advertises to the public at large or a segment of the public that it will provide beds, sanitary facilities or other space for a temporary period to members of the public at large. - (4) A place recognized as a hostelry, except for portions of the facility which are devoted to persons who have established permanent residence. - (5) A recreational campground.
+- (1) A hotel, motel, inn, resort, guest house or bed and breakfast establishment, regardless of size. - (2) A building, other than one listed under paragraph (1), which is held out by any means, including advertising, license, registration with an innkeepers' group, convention listing association, travel publication or similar association or with a government agency, as being available to provide overnight lodging or use of facility space for consideration to persons seeking temporary accommodation. - (3) A place which advertises to the public at large or a segment of the public that it will provide beds, sanitary facilities or other space for a temporary period to members of the public at large. - (4) A place recognized as a hostelry, except for portions of the facility which are devoted to persons who have established permanent residence.

 "Minor."
 An unemancipated person under 18 years of age.

 "Person."
 Any individual, corporation, association, partnership, joint stock company, business trust, syndicate, joint venture or other combination or group of individuals.

 "Temporary."
 Occupancy or the right to occupancy of a lodging establishment for less than 30 days or on a day-to-day basis if for more than 30 days.
-(June 5, 2020, P.L.250, No.33, eff.
-60 days)